DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

 ### Configure Host Inventory

-- Update hosts.yml (or your preferred inventory file) with the connection details for your DNA Center instance.
+- Update hosts.yml (or your preferred inventory file) with the connection details for your Catalyst Center instance.
  - The **host_inventory_dnac1/hosts.yml** file specifies the connection details (IP address, credentials, etc.) for your Catalyst Center instance.

 ```yaml